ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 ***Endnotes***

-<b id="f1">1</b>&nbsp;&nbsp; Lamport Diagrams can also be drawn with time moving from left to right.
-This is simply a stylistic choice.
+<b id="f1">1</b>&nbsp;&nbsp; It is not a requirement for the direction of time to be downwards in a Lamport Diagram.
+This is simply a stylistic choice; however, time is most often drawn moving either downwards, or from left to right.

 [↩](#a1)